Choose the right approach

 Which is the best approach?

-These two diagrams show that Atomic might be the best choice if performance, development speed, and customization are equally important for you.
+The two graphics below show that Atomic is the best choice if performance, development speed, and customization are equally important for you.

-If you rather need to quickly create a simple search interface, especially for test or demo purposes, the search interface builder, which uses the Atomic library, is an ideal, codeless alternative.
+If you want to quickly create a simple Atomic search interface, especially for test or demo purposes, the search interface builder is an ideal codeless alternative.
+Hosted search pages created with the search interface builder can be a starting point for developing a more complex Atomic implementation.

 Diagram showing relations between development time and performance for the search interface builder, and the Atomic, Headless, and JS Search frameworks